whogenkamp3/remote_practice/README.md

-## This is the read me for my remote repogi
+## This is the read me for my remote repo
+# this is where i will put my code